Not Having a Condensate Trap is Like Leaving a Window Open With the AC On

 What is a condensate drain trap?

 A condensate drain trap is similar to the p-trap under your sinks.
-The traps under your sinks fill with water to stop sewer gasses from escaping the sewer and into your home.
-A condensate trap’s function or purpose depends on whether the coil is under positive or negative pressure.
+In particular, the traps under your sinks fill with water to stop sewer gasses from escaping the sewer and into your home.
+However, a condensate trap’s function or purpose depends on whether the coil is under positive or negative pressure.
 If it’s under positive pressure (most common), it stops your conditioned air from being blown outside.
-If it is under negative pressure, it prevents the condensation from pooling in your air handler, which can eventually leak and cause a mess.
+Conversely, under negative pressure, it prevents condensation from pooling in your air handler, which can eventually leak and cause a mess.

 Are condensate drain traps required?

-No code explicitly requires a condensate trap.
-However, IRC 1401.1 (we use the IRC here in Virginia) requires that “heating and cooling equipment and appliances get installed in accordance with the manufacturer’s instructions and the requirements of this code.”
+No code requires a condensate trap.
+However, IRC 1401.1 (we use the IRC here in Virginia) requires following the manufacturer’s instructions for installing “heating and cooling equipment and appliances.”
 You will be hard-pressed to find an AC installation manual that does not require condensate drain traps.
 Below is a diagram from a Carrier AC installation manual as an example.
-Notice that it requires that both drain lines be trapped.
+Notice that it requires installing a trap on both condensate drain lines.

 Do I/you need a condensate drain trap if you have a condensate pump?

-What Should I/you do if my condensate drain line clogs?
+What Should you/I do if my condensate drain line clogs?

-Condensate drain lines regularly get clogged.
-On a properly installed system, a clogged drain shuts off the system or diverts condensation to a secondary drain.
-The secondary drain is often a short pipe protruding from your soffit.
-You should know where your secondary drain discharges so you’ll know when the primary is clogged.
+Clogged condensate drains are a regular problem.
+Fortunately, on a properly installed system, a clogged drain shuts off the system or diverts condensation to a secondary drain.
+With this in mind, you should know where your secondary drain discharges so you’ll know when the primary is clogged.
+The secondary drain typically protrudes from your soffit or foundation wall.
 Here is what to do if it clogs.

 As an Amazon Associate I earn from qualifying purchases.
 So I provide you with you relevant knowledge and products to make extra money 🙂